swahlquist/LingoLinq/README.md

 ### Contribution Ideas

-CoughDrop is an actively-developed system with an API-driven Rails backend and a rather heavy Ember frontend.
+SweetSuite is an actively-developed system with an API-driven Rails backend and a rather heavy Ember frontend.
 This can be intimidating, even for people who know these frameworks, and prevent people from contributing.
 If you would like to contribute, you can join the (https://www.openaac.org)[OpenAAC Slack Channel]